Sling TV · Principal Product Designer · 2014–2015

 Checkout & Billing

 Redesigned subscription checkout flow and account management.
-Reduced friction in the path from browse to subscribe, and streamlined billing management for existing customers.
+Reduced friction in the path from browse to subscribe, and simplified billing management for existing customers.

 Mobile App (iOS + Android)